medmonds19/latin102portfolio/quiz3.md

     - maoire afflatu
 3. The Hydra killed passers by with the greatest blowing of his poisonous breath.
     - maximo afflatu
-4. The victims died in great torment.
+4. The victims died in great torment.❌ **Correct formation, but why accusative in 4-6?**
     - magnum cruciatum
 5. The victims died in greater torment.
     - maiorem cruciatum
 6. The victims died in the greatest torment.
     - maximum cruciatum
 7. Hercules cleaned a great part of the stables.
-    - magnum partem catabuli
+    - magnum partem
 8. Hercules cleaned a greater part of the stables.
-    - maoirem partem catabuli
+    - maoirem partem
 9. Hercules cleaned the greatest part of the stables.
-    - maximam partem catabuli
+    - maximam partem